Bombs kill two, including police officer, at Cairo University

 Reuters could not independently verify the authenticity of the video, which was released by El-Youm el-Sabaa newspaper.

-Egypt's presidential spokesman Ahmed al-Muslimani said: "Terrorist groups want Egyptian universities to be known for chaos and bloodshed instead of for modernity and civilisation."
+Egypt's presidential spokesman Ahmed al-Muslimani said: "Terrorist groups want Egyptian universities to be known for chaos and bloodshed instead of for modernity and civilization."

 VIOLENCE COMMONPLACE